Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

 Prepare your input data
 ------------

 Upload one or more files containing documents to be annotated in the ``data`` folder.
 We support multiple formats of raw data files, including: csv, tsv, json, or jsonl.
-Each document needs, at minimum, an :code:`id` field and a :code:`text` field.
+Each document needs, at minimum, a unique identifier and the body of the document.

+You can find example data files `here <https://github.com/davidjurgens/potato/blob/master/data/>`_.
+We currently support three different document formats:

+* Text: body is the document plaintext (`example <https://github.com/davidjurgens/potato/blob/master/data/toy-example.json>`_)
+* Image, Video, or GIF: body is the filepath (`example <https://github.com/davidjurgens/potato/blob/master/data/video-label-example.json>`_)
+* Best-Worst Scaling: body is a comma-separated list of documents to order (`example <https://github.com/davidjurgens/potato/blob/master/data/bws-example.json>`_)

+You would pass the data paths and field names into the YAML config file as follows:

 .. code-block:: yaml

     # Pass in a comma-separated list of data files containing documents to be annotated in this task
     "data_files": [
-       "data/data1.json",
-       "data/data2.json"
+       "data/toy-example1.json",
+       "data/toy-example2.json"
     ],

-    # Specify the field names containing the document unique identifier (id) and document text (text)
+    # Specify the field names containing the document unique identifier (id) and document body (text)
     "item_properties": {
         "id_key": "id",
         "text_key": "text"
     },

 Specify preferences for your output data